Predicted_CLV_Attributes Table

 A passthrough table adds a table to the customer 360 database using an existing table without making any changes to its schema.

-To add the Predicted_CLV_Attributes table as a passthrough table
+To add the Predicted CLV Attributes table as a passthrough table

 2. Click Add Table.

-3. Set Build Mode to “passthrough”, and then select the Predicted_CLV_Attributes table from the drop-down menu.
+3. Set Build Mode to “Passthrough”, and then select the Predicted CLV Attributes table from the drop-down menu.

 4. Hide the table from the Visual Segment Editor by verifying that Show in VSE? is unselected.